All Out (2021): Main event

 In the main event, Kenny Omega (accompanied by Don Callis) defended the AEW World Championship against Christian Cage.
 Christian speared Omega off the ring apron through a table.
 When Christian applied a high-angle modified cloverleaf hold, Callis called for the Good Brothers (Doc Gallows and Karl Anderson) to interfere, but Christian fended off Anderson and caused Omega to knee Gallows.
 Christian performed the Killswitch on Omega, but Omega kicked out of the pin.
 When Christian tried for a Killswitch from the top rope, Omega raked the eyes and performed a One-Winged Angel from the top rope, then pinning Christian at 21 minutes and 20 seconds to win and retain the title.

 Post-match, Omega celebrated with the rest of the Elite, including the Young Bucks.
 When the Elite attacked Christian, Jurassic Express (including Marko Stunt) tried to help, but were overwhelmed.
 Omega proclaimed that the only people who had a chance of beating him were either not in AEW, retired, or already dead.
 Omega was interrupted by Adam Cole in his unannounced AEW debut, who superkicked Jungle Boy and embraced the Elite; Cole declared that the Elite were unstoppable.
-As Omega bid the crowd goodnight, he was interrupted by Bryan Danielson in his unannounced AEW debut, and his first appearance on television since April 30, 2021, who allied with Christian and Jurassic Express.
+As Omega bid the crowd goodnight, he was interrupted by Bryan Danielson in also his unannounced AEW debut, and his first appearance on television since April 30, 2021, who allied with Christian and Jurassic Express.
 This reignited a brawl.
 Omega fled and the Elite lost the brawl, culminating in Danielson's running knee to Nick Jackson's head.